jamesrees77/billing-extensions-sdk/README.md

 ---

-## Quick start (MV3 service worker)
+## Quick start (MV3 service worker) - (already done if you ran the init script)

-This is the typical “background-first” setup. - IF YOU RUN npx billingextensions init <appId> <publicKey>, then this will be genarated automatically
+This is the typical “background-first” setup.

 ```js
 // background.js (service worker)